Table of Contents

 Why?
 Below is a list of the pros and cons so you can decide for yourself.

-- Google Maps provide turn-by-turn directions.
+- Google Maps provide turn-by-turn directions and free map routes.

 - It offers voice directions and can receive voice instructions, making hands-free driving a piece of cake.